ivan-markov-666/beelms/.bmad-core/tasks/document-project.md

 ### 1. Initial Project Analysis

-[[LLM: First, check if a PRD or requirements document exists in context.
+**CRITICAL:** First, check if a PRD or requirements document exists in context.
 If yes, use it to focus your documentation efforts on relevant areas only.

 **IF PRD EXISTS**: